prateek-kaushik/my-doggo/README.md

 # my-doggo
 A simple app capable of searching through tons of dogs images.
+It uses MVVM with clean architecture.
+It might seem an overhead for a simple use case but again this project has been created to refer to these patterns.

 This is a very basic app just to demonstrate the usage of few concepts like navigation using nav graph, LiveData and ViewModels, Pagination, Data source, ConstraintLayout, Search, Retorfit and Glide.